albertz/Coding-Game-Intro/README.md

 However, in the application development world, this is probably the most important library.

-# Existing bigger sized games
+# Existing Open Source games as a good project base

 * [OpenLieroX](http://openlierox.net), my own game.
 2D side-based shooter.
 [Read here for more.](http://www.openlierox.net/wiki/index.php/Learning_to_code)